 Make sure it includes the latest Wi-Fi standard: One of the issues with some Wi-Fi extenders is that they may not accommodate the latest Wi-Fi standard.
 Some may only be able to support previous standards, and this means that the top speeds and overall performance will not be available.
 It was surprising to find how many power line Wi-Fi extenders did not support the latest Wi-Fi versions.

 Is interference likely to be an issue: When considering using a Homeplug / power line Wi-Fi extender, it is necessary to consider whether interference is an issue.
 This is because the data being sent over the mains / power line cabling will radiate and can cause interference to others, and possibly even yourself.
 As the mains cabling acts like a good antenna, it can radiate ver a significant range, and at significant levels.
 Radio hams, for example commonly note that it can block out the HF bands up to 30 MHz and more.
 Whilst the solution is easy to implement, it can cause significant interference.

 The power line Wi-Fi extenders can often use the Homeplug standard for transmitting data over the mains wiring.
 This is an established standard that has been in use for many years.

 A power line Wi-Fi extender is very useful as it requires little installation.
-The main precaution to note is that the two power line adapters should be on the same mains wiring ring, otherwise connection may not be achieveable.
+The main precaution to note is that the two power line adapters should be on the same mains wiring ring, otherwise connection may not be achievable.

 Wireless & Wired Connectivity Topics:

-Mobile Communications basics 2G GSM 2G GPRS 2G GSM EDGE 3G UMTS 3G HSPA 4G LTE 5G LMR / PMR WiFi IEEE 802.15.4 DECT cordless phones NFC- Near Field Communication Ethernet Serial data USB SigFox LoRa VoIP SDN NFV SD-WAN
+Mobile Communications basics 2G GSM 3G UMTS 4G LTE 5G WiFi IEEE 802.15.4 DECT cordless phones NFC- Near Field Communication Networking fundamentals What is the Cloud Ethernet Serial data USB SigFox LoRa VoIP SDN NFV SD-WAN